 On reception of Message 4, the Authenticator verifies that the Key Replay Counter field value is one that it used on this 4-way handshake; if it is not, it silently discards the message.
 Otherwise:

-The Authenticator checks the MIC.
-If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame, the Authenticator silently discards Message 4.
+The Authenticator checks the MIC or AEAD decryption operation result.
+If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame or AEAD decryption operation returns failure, the Authenticator silently discards Message 4.

 b) If the MIC is valid, the Authenticator uses the MLME-SETKEYS.request primitive to configure the IEEE Std 802.11 MAC to send and, if the receive key has not yet been installed, to receive protected, individually addressed MPDUs using for the new PTK.